 The final design retained the latest school addition consisting of 23 classrooms and the library.
 Other areas of the school were demolished and replaced with new construction, housing an administrative suite, kitchen, cafeteria, stage, music room, two (2) art rooms, 21 classrooms, two (2) special needs rooms, a multi-purpose gym and ancillary spaces.
 The complete HVAC, electrical and safety systems were also replaced.

 To increase safety and improve site circulation, the main entry was moved away from its original location adjacent to Highway 105 and relocated further back on the property.
 This improved traffic flow by creating a separation between automobile and bus drives, as well as creating additional vehicular stacking.
-This challenging project was completed without impacting the ongoing operation of the school and now provides a new campus that will continue to proudly serve the community.
+This challenging project was completed without impacting the ongoing operation of the school and now provides a modernized campus that will continue to proudly serve the community.